Trip Server 2

 Fedora

-Minimal packages required to build from the source distribution tarball, for Fedora version 36.
+Minimal packages required to build from the source distribution tarball, for Fedora version 40.

-The application also requires the nlohmann/json
+The application requires the nlohmann/json

-package, which is not
+package, which is not included in

-'nlohmann/json' section below to install it.
-Tested on Fedora with
+section below to install it.
+Tested on Fedora with nlohmann/json

 - gcc